This article has been updated with current features and images for 2022.

 Collaboration: Basecamp, ActiveCollab

 Improving team collaboration is a perennial goal for all types of organizations.
-It’s only in the past decade or so that people have begun to realize that email isn’t a reliable collaboration tool and won’t help them achieve their goal of improved team alignment.
+It’s only in the past decade or so that people have begun to realize that email isn’t a reliable collaboration tool and won’t help them achieve their goal of improved team alignment and they must look for reliable team collaboration software.

 ALSO READ: Wrike vs. Basecamp